NREL/HPC/docs/Documentation/Systems/Kestrel/index.md

 #### For External Collaborators:
 If you are an external HPC user, you will need a [One-Time Password Multifactor token (OTP)](https://www.nrel.gov/hpc/multifactor-tokens.html) for two-factor authentication.

-For command line access, you may login directly to **kestrel.nrel.gov**.
-Alternatively, you can connect to the [SSH gateway host](https://www.nrel.gov/hpc/ssh-gateway-connection.html).
-If you need to use web-based applications, X11 applications, or perform file transfers on non-Kestrel systems, connect to the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html).
+!!! note
+    The external login nodes are not active currently.
+For access to Kestrel at this time, you can connect the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html), and then connect to one of the following names:

+    * kl1.hpc.nrel.gov
+    * kl2.hpc.nrel.gov
+    * kl3.hpc.nrel.gov

+    Alternatively, you can connect to the [SSH gateway host](https://www.nrel.gov/hpc/ssh-gateway-connection.html) and log in with your username, password, and OTP code.
+Once connected, ssh to the login nodes as above.

 ## Get Help With Kestrel
 Please see the [Help and Support Page](../../help.md) for further information on how to seek assistance with Kestrel or your NREL HPC account.